Former pregnant corrections officer is 'hopeful' change will come to CDCR policy

 That fall ended up causing a placental rupture, commonly caused by trauma from the fall she suffered, leading to the death of her baby just days before Coogle's due date.

-Coogle's lawsuit led the way for a March class action lawsuit to be filed in Los Angeles County, alleging gender discrimination by CDCR.
+Coogle's lawsuit led the way for a March class-action lawsuit to be filed in Los Angeles County, alleging gender discrimination by the CDCR.
 Female correctional officers allege they were not given reasonable accommodations during and after their pregnancies.

 One of the plaintiffs in the case was a correctional officer at Kern Valley State Prison who alleges she was not given reasonable accommodations during her pregnancies in 2015 and 2018.